Kalschatzi/learning_platform/content/module2/1-osi-model.md

 Examples: HTTP, HTTPS, FTP, SMTP, DNS.

-For application development, you'll mostly deal with TCP/IP - layers 3 and for - and HTTP - layers 7.
+For application development, you'll mostly deal with TCP/IP - Layers 3 and 4, and HTTP - Layer 7.